NLion74/Matrix-Notifier/README.md

 #### Disclaimer

-When deleting the messages.db Database of the server you will have to also delete ids.json.
+When deleting the messages.db database of the server you will have to also delete ids.json.
 Otherwise the bot will not send messages where the id is saved within the ids.json file.

 ### Install from source